Uniformization of compact foliated spaces by surfaces of hyperbolic type: Proof of the uniformization theorem.

 \section{Proof of the uniformization theorem.}

 Now we have all the ingredients to conclude the proof of Theorem 2.1.
 The argument is the same as that used by Hamilton in \cite{Ham1,Ham2}.

-Let $g(t)=e^{u_t}g_0$ be the solution to the Ricci flow equation on the lamination, with initial condition $g_0$ of negative curvature, whose existence is assured by Theorem \ref{theorem:continuity} as well as its $C^{\infty,0}$ regularity.
+\begin{proof}[Proof of Theorem \ref{theorem:uniformization}:] Given any conformal class of laminated metrics let $g_0$ be the metric of negative curvature in that class given by Theorem \ref{lemma:etienne}.
+Let $g(t)=e^{u_t}g_0$ be the solution to the Ricci flow equation on the lamination, with initial condition $g_0$, whose existence is assured by Theorem \ref{theorem:continuity} as well as its $C^{\infty,0}$ regularity.
 As was mentioned earlier the function $u(x,t)$ is uniformly bounded by a constant which is independent of $t$.
 By virtue of Proposition \ref{proposition:curvature bounds} the curvature of $g(t)$ converges uniformly to the constant $r$ and all its derivatives converge uniformly to zero as $t$ goes to infinity.
 This, together with the formula